grafana/mimir/docs/configuration/arguments.md

   - `querier.max-concurrent`
   - `server.grpc-max-concurrent-streams` (for both query-frontends and queriers)

   Furthermore, both querier and query-frontend components require the `querier.query-ingesters-within` parameter to know when to start sharding requests (ingester queries are not sharded).
-It's recommended to align this with `ingester.max-chunk-age`.

   Instrumentation (traces) also scale with the number of sharded queries and it's suggested to account for increased throughput there as well (for instance via `JAEGER_REPORTER_MAX_QUEUE_SIZE`).